Image above: Wreck of the tern schooner George A. Wood. It was stranded and lost on Sable Island in December 1929. (Photo Forewell Family).

 Elsie later married Fred Forewell of Halifax and moved to British Columbia in 1946.
 She retained strong memories of her time on Sable Island and shared her memories with her family.
 In 1985 Elsie had requested and received permission to come back to the island, but didn’t make the trip.
-She tape recorded her memories in 1988.
+She tape-recorded her memories in 1988.
 She died in 2007.
 The following is an unedited transcript of Elsie’s account.

-“I’m sitting here tonight thinking—I’ve been doing a lot of thinking the past three and a half years—and somehow it takes me back in time.
+I’m sitting here tonight thinking—I’ve been doing a lot of thinking the past three and a half years—and somehow it takes me back in time.

 When I was a kid of about four, my dad got a job on Sable Island at one of the lifesaving stations.
 It was Number 3 Station.
 It was in the centre of the Island.
 It was the most beautiful place on the Island.
 We had one man on the station with us to help with the hay-making and the cow milking and, of course, looking after and keeping all the life boats in repair in case of a shipwreck.
 There was wild cattle on the Island when we went there.
 We couldn’t go beyond the fences on account of the cattle.
 But then it didn’t take long and somehow they seemed to round them up in the corral and for beef cattle.
 And then from then on it was safe for us to go out and we could walk out beyond the fences.

 We had just about everything there when you sit and think about it today.
 Dad used to plant the beautiful gardens.
 We had lots of fields for the horses, all fenced in, called them pastures—the lower and upper pasture.
 We had a place for the haymaking there in the upper field.
 Beautiful gardens.
 Dad used to do all the planting and we just had heaven there with the all the berries and everything on the Island.
 Mother was such a wonderful cook.
 She used to cook and all the lovely pies she made.
 My favourite was the strawberry pie.

-In Chapter 11 of the novel “The Nymph and the Lamp”, the character Matthew Carney describes the island’s residents, and mentions a family at the No.3 Station: “Four miles further east you come to Number Three…another patrol station, chap with a big family, has a garden, grows the biggest potatoes and turnips you ever saw in your life, mixture of sand and pony manure—amazing!”
-(Thomas H. Raddall, 1950).
-(Photo courtesy of Dalhousie University Archives and Special Collections, Thomas Head Raddall fonds.)
+In Chapter 11 of the novel “The Nymph and the Lamp” (Raddall, 1950), the character Matthew Carney describes the island’s residents, and mentions a family at the No.3 Station: “Four miles further east you come to Number Three…another patrol station, chap with a big family, has a garden, grows the biggest potatoes and turnips you ever saw in your life, mixture of sand and pony manure—amazing!”
+(Note ZL; photo courtesy of Dalhousie University Archives and Special Collections, Thomas Head Raddall fonds.)

 We had eight cows, ten horses, and lots of hens, and chickens and geese, and two dogs—Gipsy and Robin.

 Dad was a lovely rider.
 He taught us all how to ride.
 He said, “There is more to riding than setting on a horse.
 You have to know what your horse is really thinking when you are out riding down in the valleys and a bird flies out of the grass.
 Keep your knees tight to your horse.
 And if your horse should throw you, you get right back on him.
 Let him know that you are not afraid of him.”
 I’ve never forgotten what Dad had taught us.

-My sister and brother and I had to go everyday to get the milk cows at 4 o’clock.
+My sister and brother and I had to go every day to get the milk cows at 4 o’clock.
 Some days they’d be miles from home.
 We used to ride Dad’s horses till we got our own horses.
 I’d love to go down to the north, over to the north ridge and look down at the breakers breaking on the white shifting sands.
 Somehow they seemed to be saying something to me.

 Now a few years pass.
 I’m nine years old now and I have a western saddle of my own.
 When I first started to ride Dad taught me to ride with the saddle he made for me because I was too small for a western saddle to get the stirrups up to fit me.
 But now I have a western saddle of my own.
 And I’ve been in a couple of round ups getting the wild horses in the pound to ship off to the mainland.
 Each time we’ve been on a round up the next day my voice was gone.
 Mother would have to get the goose grease out and rub my neck to get my voice back.